Robin-1998/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5. Always look up
 6. Expect the best.
 Prepare for the worst.
 Capitalize on what comes
 7. Mozart composed his music not for the elite, but for everybod

+Projet C - Even more pointers, arrays and strings

+0. memset
+1. memcpy
+2. strchr
+3. strspn
+4. strpbrk
+5. strstr
+6. Chess is mental torture
+7. The line of life is a ragged diagonal between duty and des